Fun & Festive Christmas CocktailsLast updated: December 21st, 2021 Published on: November 11, 2019

-Let’s embrace the Christmas spirit with some cheerful new drinks!
+Embrace the Christmas spirit with some cheerful new seasonal drinks!
 Because let’s be honest, there’s no easier way to feel festive than to make yourself a Christmas cocktail.
-That’s why we’ve come up with some delicious cocktail recipes for you to pick and choose regardless of your age 😉
+That’s why we’ve come up with some delicious cocktail recipes for you to pick and choose regardless of your tipple of choice.

-Split into three categories, our festive winter drinks list contains 15 recipes of modern cocktails, classic Christmassy ideas and some non-alcoholic yummy beverages for any pregnant women or drivers.
-You don’t have to have any bartending skills (because we don’t either!) and you’ll only need an hourglass shaped stainless steel measuring device called a “jigger” (that you’ve probably seen in most bars).
+Split into three categories, our festive winter drinks list contains 15 recipes of modern cocktails, classic Christmassy ideas and some non-alcoholic but delicious beverages for any non-drinkers or designated drivers.
+You don’t have to have any bartending skills (because we don’t either!) and you’ll only need an hourglass-shaped stainless steel measuring device called a “jigger” (that you’ve probably seen in most bars).
 Typically, the smaller side is for single measures (25 ml) and the other side is for doubles (50 ml).

 Christmas Cocktails: Best Trending Recipes